teddybeargaming/Nexus/System requirements for SDK.md

 - Visual Studio Code (any version, v1.88.0 or later recommended)
 - Minimum 1.5 GB space
 - Access to the web just to download the ZIP containing everything you need, lol.
+- Azalea (to build game, comes with SDK)
    For Mac OS X
-  - Same as Windows, except replace VS Code with Xcode (12.3 or later recommended) For the web
+  - Same as Windows, except need OS X/ Linux version of Azalea For the web
     Still working on it, lol.
     To download SDK, click on "Code" then select "Download ZIP"